Simple-Configuration-Server/simple-configuration-server/README.md

-defining secrets in a seperate directory, you can completely seperate your secrets from the configuration files itself, meaning you can safely store the rest of the configuration (everything, except the Secrets Directory and optionally the User Definitions) in a git repository.
+defining secrets in a seperate directory, you can completely seperate your secrets from the configuration files itself, meaning you can safely store the rest of the configuration (everything, except the Secrets Directory and optionally also the User Definitions) in a git repository.

 Every time a user requests an endpoint that exposes 1 or more secrets, the user and the requested secrets are logged in the audit log.